-One of the motives behind the redesign of the SAT was the simplistic nature of the assessment provided by earlier versions.
+One of the motives behind the 2016 redesign of the SAT was the simplistic nature of the assessment provided by earlier versions.
 With only reading, writing, and math scores on the old SAT, college admissions officers came to see the test as less than ideal in assessing applicants.
-The 2016 SAT is intended to be a much more specific evaluation of college applicants, with a number of new scoring areas that provide schools with a much greater amount of information about student performance and potential.
-The new SAT Writing and Language Test provides subscores in the areas of Expression of Ideas and Standard English Conventions in addition to the overall Writing and Language Test score, and Writing and Language Test questions are also used to evaluate students across multiple sections of the SAT.
-Command of Evidence and Words in Context are subscores built from both verbal tests, and Analysis in History/Social Studies and Analysis in Science are scored across all three of the tests.
+As a result, the SAT was revised in 2016 to be a much more specific evaluation of college applicants, with a number of new scoring areas that provide schools with a much greater amount of information about student performance and potential.
+The SAT has not undergone significant revisions since 2016, and the 2023 version of the SAT Writing and Language Test provides sub scores in the areas of Expression of Ideas and Standard English Conventions in addition to the overall Writing and Language Test score.
+Writing and Language Test questions are also used to evaluate students across multiple sections of the SAT.
+Command of Evidence and Words in Context are sub scores built from both verbal tests, and Analysis in History/Social Studies and Analysis in Science are scored across all three of the tests.
 In general, Writing and Language Test questions ask students to choose answers that either add to passage excerpts, revise them, or leave them unchanged.
 Many of these questions count toward multiple scores.
-Section scores (Evidence-Based Reading and Writing and Math) range from 200 to 800, while test scores (such as the Writing and Language Test) and cross-test scores (e.g. Analysis in Science) are given on a scale of 10 to 40.
-Subscores, such as Command of Evidence, range from 1 to 15.
+Section scores (Evidence-Based Reading and Writing and Math) range from 200 to 800, while test scores (such as the Writing and Language Test) and cross-test scores (e.g., Analysis in Science) are given on a scale of 10 to 40.
+Sub scores, such as Command of Evidence, range from 1 to 15.

 The Standard English Conventions score is an evaluation of student knowledge of "correct" English.
 This assessment is divided into three areas: sentence structure, conventions of usage, and conventions of punctuation.
 Sentence structure questions necessitate student recognition of errors such as grammatically incomplete sentences, poor relationships between clauses, incorrect verb tenses, and incorrect pronouns.
 Successfully answering conventions of usage questions requires test-takers to identify and correct ambiguous pronouns, subject-verb agreement, illogical comparisons, and unconventional word use.
 Conventions of punctuation questions are focused on standard usage of periods, commas, semicolons, dashes, question marks, and exclamation points.
 Some questions also ask about parenthetical statements, and students must decide if phrases are essential or nonessential.

-The 2016 SAT Writing and Language Test contains a single reading passage on a topic in history or the social sciences.
-6 of the 11 questions associated with this passage factor into the Analysis in History/Social Studies cross-test score, all of which are within the Writing and Language Test's Expression of Ideas question category.
+The 2023 SAT Writing and Language Test contains a single reading passage on a topic in history or the social sciences.
+Six of the 11 questions associated with this passage factor into the Analysis in History/Social Studies cross-test score, all of which are within the Writing and Language Test's Expression of Ideas question category.

 One reading passage on the Writing and Language Test will be about a scientific topic such as chemistry, physics, or biology.
 The passage will not require knowledge of those specific disciplines, but the Expression of Ideas questions (6 of the total of 11) on this passage represent a portion of the Analysis in Science cross-test score.
 Standard English Conventions questions do not contribute to either cross-test score.